Home / Patient Care / SMHART Clinic

 Our Mission

-Stanford Mental Health for Asians Research and Treatment (SMHART) Clinic is a person-centered program that works with individuals and their families to provide interdisciplinary, culturally-informed applications of evidence-based mental health care to Asians aged 18 years and over.
+SMHART Clinic is a person-centered program that works with Asian individuals aged 18 years and over and their families to provide interdisciplinary, culturally-informed applications of evidence-based mental health care.

 • Training a new generation of professionals including medical students, residents, psychiatry fellows, and psychology postdoctoral fellows